numpy/numpy/doc/neps/nep-0012-missing-data.rst

 is two views which share the same mask memory and the same data memory, which still preserves the missing value abstraction.

-Interaction with Pre-existing C API usage
+Interaction with pre-existing C API usage
 =========================================

 Making sure existing code using the C API, whether it's written in C, C++,